1.1: First steps in Trixi.jl: Getting started

 Feel free to make further changes to the initial condition to observe different solutions.

 Now you are able to download, modify and execute simulation setups for Trixi.jl.
-To explore further details on setting up a new simulation with Trixi.jl, refer to the second part of the introduction titled Create first setup.
+To explore further details on setting up a new simulation with Trixi.jl, refer to the second part of the introduction titled Create your first setup.

 This page was generated using Literate.jl.